ktprime/emhash/README.md

 # emhash key feature
-A very fast and efficient *open address based c++ flat hash map*, you can bench it and compare the result with third party hash map
+A very fast and efficient *open address based c++ flat hash map*, you can bench it and compare the result with third party hash map, some feature is not opened by default and it can be used by set the compile marco becasue it's loss some tiny performance, some featue is collsion each and set in differnt hash table file. not all feature can be open at same time in only one file.

-- the default load factor is 0.8, also be set to **1.0** by set compile marco (average 5% performance loss)
+- the default load factor is 0.8, also be set to **1.0** by set compile marco EMILIB_HIGH_LOAD (average 5% performance loss in hash_table3.hpp)

 - **head only** support by c++0x/11/14/17 without any depency, interface is highly compatible with std::unordered_map, some new function is added for performance issiue if needed. for example _erase, shrink_to_fit, insert_unqiue, try_find